lac-dcc/honey-potion/docs/Honey.md

 ## Utils

 Defines utilities for Honey, including but not limited to var_to_string, a function that transforms variables into strings, a function to map lines of original code to generated code and guards for AST segments.

+## Directories

+Creates the directories in the user directory to keep the source files, the compilation objects and the final binary.